babobski/relative-includes/README.md

 Generates relative url from file selected

 ## Widget
 This addon will add a widget to the sidebar with two buttons `Relative from file` and `Relative from base`.
+To combine widgets with each other, right-click on the tab and use the `Combine With Tab` function.

 ![screenshot](screenshot.png)